How to Apply

 - USMLE Transcript: Passing Step 3 is required

 - Three letters of recommendation.
-At least one letter needs to be from a faculty psychiatrist who can comment directly on your development of your interest in work with children
+At least one letter must be from a faculty psychiatrist who can comment directly on your career development, including your interest in working with children, adolescents and families

 - Completion of all 3 CSV exams at time of application is preferred but not required

 The UCSF School of Medicine requires that all international medical school applicants: